Nathan-303/PRAWNS/README.md

 	Renamed the long IMD decile column to IMD within create_prawns

-0.0.4
+0.0.4 (uploaded 8/6/22)

-	Port decile_vs_emission_by_variable into the package
+	Ported decile_vs_emission_by_variable into the package
-    Correct the issue arising from IMD as a factor
+    Corrected the issue arising from IMD as a factor

+  A new and exciting error in the NOx emissions with trend lines

-0.1.0
+0.1.0 (Uploaded 8/6/22)

-  create_prawns and city_summary working as functions
+	create_prawns (complete)
+		Reads the shapefile and creates the PRAWNS object as a csv file Porting from an old project of mine where it's a collection of scripts Fully self contained
+		-The input files for national statistics can't be changed in the function call

+	city_summary
+		Creates a single page spread of graphs providing information on a geographic area identified by variables in the function input
+		Porting from an old project where it's a collection of scripts Requires a PRAWNS csv file for easy operation as this lets me standerdise the input

+	stat_wrangler (complete)
+	  Calculates the flat and % difference between the mean and median points for deciles Calculates the flat and % difference between the intercept of the regrassion lines plotted for all data and the median for each        decile

 1.0.0